 Omni-Grip technology, as seen in the Columbia boots will add another layer of durability and grip to the boot when you need it.
 Most boots also include their own type of technology to improve the overall grip, you need to do your own research to see how the technology is integrated and how well it actually works.

 Most boots have a waterproof rating and the rating is generally designed to ensure your feet will remain dry.
 The boots we have selected have a waterproof rating of 6,000-10,000 mm/24 hours.
-This means the boots will enable you endure most wet weather conditions and they are considered rainproof.
+This means the boots will enable you to endure most wet weather conditions and they are considered rainproof.
 However, there are many brands and linings like Gore-Tex that have a waterproof rating of 28,000 mm/24 hours.

 The waterproof rating is something that is not indicated on the boot when you buy it, but most boots are required to have a waterproof rating of at least 6,000 mm/24 hours.
 Additionally, the waterproof rating can also be measured by PSI, but this is not commonly indicated.